-Sometimes it would be cool to have all events from the Windows Event Log in a SQL database.
-This can be adapted to every database (just used MySQL as an example).
+It might be handy to import Windows Events in a SQL database.
+This can be adapted to every database (just used MySQL as an example) as the target.

 In this example we will import the Security log into the database.

 Update February, 13 2019: I don't know if this still works with newer Windows versions than XP or 7.

 - Installed 32bit version of the MySQL ODBC driver https://dev.mysql.com/downloads/connector/odbc/

 Make sure you meet all requirements

 Create a new database in MySQL, you can also reuse an existing one if you want to.

 Create this database connection in the 32bit ODBC Manager (c:\windows\SysWOW64\odbcad32.exe) as a datasource (in this example we will name it WindowsLog32).
 Warning: On 64bit systems, don't use the ODBC manager you find in the system tools, because this would give you problems.